photoprism/photoprism-docs/docs/getting-started/index.md

 #### External Services ####

-As explained in detail in our [Privacy Policy](https://photoprism.app/privacy), reverse geocoding and interactive world maps depend on the necessary data being [retrieved from us](https://photoprism.app/contact) and [MapTiler AG](https://www.maptiler.com/contacts/), headquartered in Switzerland.
-Both services require an Internet connection if you want to use them.[^4]
+As explained in detail in our [Privacy Policy](https://photoprism.app/privacy), reverse geocoding and interactive world maps depend on retrieving the necessary information from external systems [supplied by us](https://photoprism.app/contact) and [MapTiler AG](https://www.maptiler.com/contacts/), headquartered in Switzerland.
+Both services are provided with a very high level of privacy and confidentiality.[^4]

+Please make sure that you allow requests to these API endpoints if you have a firewall installed, and verify that your Internet connection is working.

 #### HTTPS ####